Exactness and the topology of the space of invariant random equivalence relations: Preliminaries

 \begin{proposition} Let $\cal R$ be a pmp cber on $(X,\mu)$ and $\cal G$ a bounded degree graphing of $\cal R$.
 Then $\cal R$ is $\mu$-hyperfinite if and only if the unimodular random graph $(\cal G_x,x)$ is hyperfinite. \end{proposition}

-Schramm proved the following theorem witnessing hyperfiniteness of a limit in the converging sequence.
+Schramm proved the following witnessing hyperfiniteness of a limit in the converging sequence.

 \begin{theorem}[Schramm {\cite[Theorem 1.2]{schramm}}] Let $(G_n,o)$ be a sequence of unimodular random graphs Benjamini--Schramm converging to $(G,o)$.
-If $(G,o)$ is hyperfinite, then for every $\eps > 0$ there exists $k\in \NN$ such that $(G_n,o)$ is $(\eps,k)$-hyperfinite for $n$ large enough. \end{theorem}
+If $(G,o)$ is hyperfinite, then for every $\eps > 0$ there exists $k\in \NN$ such that for $n$ large enough $(G_n,o)$ is $(\eps,k)$-hyperfinite. \end{theorem}

-Finally, we define the notion of a finite graph being $(\eps,k)$-hyperfinite.
-We say that a finite graph $G$ is $(\eps,k)$\textbf{-hyperfinite} if there exists a subset of edges $E \subset E(G)$ with $|E|\leq \eps |V(G)|$ such that $G\backslash E$ has connected components of size at most $k$.
+Finally, it will be useful to study (non-random) finite graphs.
+In that context, we say that a finite graph $G$ is $(\eps,k)$\textbf{-hyperfinite} if there exists a subset of edges $E \subseteq E(G)$ with $|E|\leq \eps |V(G)|$ such that $G\backslash E$ has connected components of size at most $k$.
 Hyperfiniteness of $G$ in this sense is equivalent to hyperfiniteness of the associated unimodular random graph $(G,v)$ \cite[Lemma 1.3]{schramm}.